 Treatment time.
 It takes 1-hour in-office treatment with 20-minute intervals.

 Zoom Teeth Whitening (in-office and take-home kit)

 Not only does Zoom teeth whitening is widely used by dentists for their in-office teeth whitening but also it is a highly popular take-home option.
-Treatment with Zoom whitening system includes applying of the powerful 25% hydrogen peroxide on teeth and then light activation with its Zoom Advanced Power Chairside Lamp.
-Zoom at-home whitening also features the light kit and the custom-fitted trays which your fit over your teeth.
+Treatment with Zoom whitening system involves applying of the powerful 25% hydrogen peroxide on teeth and then light activation with its Zoom Advanced Power Chairside Lamp.
+Zoom at-home whitening also features the light kit and the custom-fitted trays that you fit over your teeth.

-Take-home treatment time: usually require 1 hour daily wearing of the tray in a scale of two-week period, but it can vary.
+Take-home treatment time.
+It usually requires 1 hour daily wearing of the tray on a scale of two-week period, but it can vary.

 Most people will see significant whitening effects even in just one visit.
 However, your dentist may schedule follow-up sessions after one week to complete the professional teeth whitening.
 Or, they can suggest at-home whitening kits in case you are not satisfied.